IgroMir: 2016

 In 2016, IgroMir was held 29 September to 2 October at Crocus Expo.
 There were 250 exhibiting companies attracting 1,900 members of the press and an estimated 163,000 attendees.

 2017

 In 2017, IgroMir was held 28 September to 11 October at Crocus Expo.
 The main guests were game developer Richard Garriott, and actors Christopher Lloyd, Rutger Hauer and Stephanie Corneliussen.
 The exhibition area was 26,500 m2, and estimated attendance was 164,000.

 2018

 In 2018, IgroMir was held from 4 to 7 October at Crocus Expo.
 Comic-Con Russia continued to be held with it.
 As in the past years, attendance strained the four-day 160,000-capacity limit of the venue.

 2019

 In 2019, the exhibition was held from 3 to 6 October at Crocus Expo.
 Attendance was estimated to be 183,000.

-Cancellation
+2025

-2019 was the last time the exhibition was held.
-Further events were earmarked for the Crocus Expo in 2020 and 2021, but both were cancelled due to the COVID-19 pandemic.
-There have been no official announcements for IgroMir since 2022, presumably due to the Russian invasion of Ukraine.
+After a hiatus for several years, IgroMir returned as a combination event with Comic Con Russia, being held from 12 to 14 December.
+The venue changed to Timiryazev Centre.